UliPrantz/HPI-FSR-Pi-Terminal/README.md

     WantedBy=multi-user.target
     ```

+3. Reload the service-files though the new service will be found `sudo systemctl daemon-reload`

-3. Enable the service by executing `systemctl enable fsr-terminal`
+4. Enable the service by executing `sudo systemctl enable fsr-terminal`

 4. After a restart the system should automatically open the FSR Terminal

 ## Troubleshooting

 - Check the output of `systemctl status fsr-terminal`
-- Debug the serive by uncommenting the last line of the `[Service]` section in the `/etc/systemd/fsr-terminal.service` file and start the service with `systemctl start fsr-terminal` (if it's somehow already/still running kill it with `systemctl stop fsr-terminal`)
+- Debug the serive by uncommenting the last line of the `[Service]` section in the `/etc/systemd/system/fsr-terminal.service` file and start the service with `systemctl start fsr-terminal` (if it's somehow already/still running kill it with `systemctl stop fsr-terminal`)
+- Verifying the corectness of the config file with `sudo systemd-analyze verify /etc/systemd/system/fsr-terminal.service`